-On July 20, 1970, Nick Rice, a white 19-year-old KU student, was shot and killed on Mount Oread by a Lawrence police officer.
-That evening, some sixty protesters, angered by the police killing of Rick "Tiger" Dowdell four days earlier and egged on by scores of bystanders, had rebelled, opening fire hydrants and tipping over a Volkswagen and attempting to set it on fire.
-The police fired tear gas and one officer shouted "shoot 'em."
-An officer fired through the tear gas, missing the would-be arsonist but striking Nick Rice, an innocent bystander in the crowd of spectators.
+On July 20, 1970, Nick Rice, a white 18-year-old KU student, was shot and killed on Mount Oread by a Lawrence police officer.
+That evening, some sixty protesters, angered by the police killing of Rick "Tiger" Dowdell four days earlier and egged on by scores of bystanders, had rebelled, opening fire hydrants, and tipping over a Volkswagen and attempting to set it on fire.
+Police officers fired tear gas and Officer Gale Pinegar shouted "shoot 'em."
+Three officers fired, missing the would-be arsonist, but one bullet struck Nick Rice, an innocent bystander in the crowd of spectators.

 When other bystanders attempted to provide aid, police fired tear gas around him.
 He died from a bullet wound to the base of his skull, indicating that rather than charging the police, he was fleeing from them.
-The next day, Kansas Governor Robert Docking ordered troops from the Kansas Highway Patrol to assist local law enforcement, effectively replacing the local police on Mount Oread where they were despised.
+Based on the files of the Kansas Bureau of Investigations and Federal Bureau of Investigations, and on witness testimony, Officer Jimmy Joe Stroud probably fired the shot that killed Nick Rice.
+The next day, Kansas Governor Robert Docking ordered troops from the Kansas Highway Patrol to assist local law enforcement, effectively replacing the local police on Mount Oread, where they were despised.